DrDub/php-nlgen/examples/README.md

 It is a budget modifications commentary generator to go along an existing Web site (http://budgetplateau.com, unrelated to the author).

-The ste folder contains Simple Technical English Linearizer built duing the first NLG hackathon at INLG'16.
+The `ste` folder contains Simple Technical English Linearizer built duing the first NLG hackathon at INLG'16.

-The webnlg contains an attempt at the WebNLG 2017 challenge (unsubmitted).
+The `webnlg` contains an attempt at the WebNLG 2017 challenge (unsubmitted).

-The chatbot folder contains a small chatbot integration example presented at the Vancouver PHP Meetup in 2019.
+The `chatbot` folder contains a small chatbot integration example presented at the Vancouver PHP Meetup in 2019.

+The `german` folder contains an expansion of the chatbot to the German language.
+It handles case and gender agreements (including weak and strong endings for adjectives).